 Artist of Design

-Commercial foundry in Kensington and/or Moorhead, MN, run by André Zottolo.
+Commercial foundry that was in Kensington and/or Moorhead, MN, but is now in Park Rapids, MN, run by André Zottolo.
 Most of his fonts are handprinted, such as AZ Cut Script (2011, a script), AZ Pledge, AZ Grampa, AZ Fast Fury, AZ Hello, AZ Dude, AZ Tiki, AZ Script, AZ New Rough, AZ Imperial, AZ College (+Brushed), and AZ Vintage Tattoo, all made ca. 2010-2011.

 His earliest fonts were free.
 They included Alpha, Barracuda, Collem, Cornelia, Declan, Funtime, Roughfart, Tiki, MessyGirl.

 Typefaces from 2011: AZ Union is a Western face.
 AZ Text and AZ Dramamine are grungy hand-printed faces.
 AZ Sailor Tattoo is an outline tattoo face.
 AZ Hello Brushed is a brush face inspired by auto repair signs.
 AZ Rough Fart is a squarish mural brush face.
 AZ Wings is Victorian.
 AZ Placid is an eroded outline face.